polkafoundry/polkadocs/docs/concept/README.md

 ## Migration from Ethereum
 ### ASSET MIGRATION
-ETH or tokens on Ethereum could be moved to Icetea blockchain using a bridge as described in the _Cross-chain Communication_ section.
-The bridge could be 1-way (Ethereum to Icetea only) or 2 ways, depending on your specific use case.
+ETH or tokens on Ethereum could be moved to PolkaFoundry blockchain using a bridge as described in the _Cross-chain Communication_ section.
+The bridge could be 1-way (Ethereum to PolkaFoundry only) or 2 ways, depending on your specific use case.

 ### CONTRACT MIGRATION
 Because there are Abstract Syntax Tree (AST) parsers for both Solidity and JavaScript, it is possible to write a Solidity to Javascript transpiler.
 The _Sunseed_ tool supports _Decorated JS_, a JavaScript class structure similar to Solidity contract, so it is easier to transpile Solidity to it.
 A sample tool for this could be found at [https://github.com/TradaTech/solidity2js](https://github.com/TradaTech/solidity2js).